MusannaGalib/SurfTrack/README.md

 ### Installation
 1. **Download the Package:**
-   - Download the zip file containing the Image_tracking package.
+   - Download the zip file containing the SurfTrack package.
    - Extract the zip file to a directory of your choice.

 2. **Install the Package:**